 3. Octinoxate (Octyl Methoxycinnamate)

 This widely used sunscreen ingredient disrupts thyroid hormone, affects brain signaling and lab tests show that is kills mouse cells when exposed to sunlight, even at low doses.
+Octinoxate and octisalate are neurotoxins that have even been shown to cause Petit Mal seizures.

 Also known as Parsol 1789 and butyl methoxydibenzoylmethane.
 It generates free radicals in the body and has also been cited as an endocrine disruptor.
 It is unstable and sunlight causes it to break down into unknown chemicals, especially when used with octinoxate.